NielMc/milestone-project-heritage-housing-issues/README.md

 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

+## User Stories

+* Information gathering and data collection.

+* Data visualization, cleaning, and preparation.

+* Model training, optimization and validation.

+* Dashboard planning, designing, and development.

+* Dashboard deployment and release.

+## The rationale to map the business requirements to the Data Visualisations and ML tasks
+* ### Business Requirement 1: Data Visualisation and Correlation Study

+* ### Business Requirement 2: Regression Pipeline

+## ML Business Case
+* We want to build an ML Model that will predict the sale price of a house in Ames, Iowa.

 ## Hypothesis and how to validate?